Stockton University: Green initiatives

 Stockton is an environmentally friendly campus featuring a geothermal heat pump, fuel cells, and photovoltaic panels.
-In 2002, Stockton installed a 200 kW fuel cell at an initial cost of $1.3 million.
-The New Jersey Board of Public Utilities provided a grant to cover most of the cost of the unit, with Stockton paying only $305,000.
-South Jersey Industries (SJI) also provided a rebate of $710,000 for the unit.
-The fuel cell provides just under 10% of the total energy for the campus; Stockton has the lowest energy cost per student among universities in New Jersey.
+In 2002, Stockton installed a 200 kW fuel cell, which provides just under 10% of the total energy for the campus; Stockton has the lowest energy cost per student among universities in New Jersey.
 Stockton achieved national LEED certification for its new sustainable design.
-In 2006, the F-Wing expansion, including classrooms, offices and an atrium received the prestigious LEED (Leadership in Energy and Environmental Design) Certification from the U.S. Green Building Council.

 Stockton's commitment to environmentally responsible design has resulted in "green" initiatives that have both saved energy and decreased greenhouse gas emissions.
 These include the development on campus of one of the largest geothermal heating and cooling systems in the world.
 The geothermal systems incorporate seasonal thermal energy storage so that waste heat or winter cold can be collected when seasonally available and stored for use in the opposing seasons.
 A borehole thermal energy storage system (BTES) was installed in 1994 and is used for heating the older half of campus, with waste heat collected from air conditioning equipment there.
 In 1995 a fuel cell and photovoltaic panels were installed buildings to generate energy.

 An aquifer thermal energy storage system (ATES), the first of its kind in the United States, began operation in 2008.
 The ATES system reduces the amount of energy used to cool Stockton's newer buildings by storing the chill of winter air in the water and rock of an underground aquifer, and withdrawing it in the summer for cooling.
-(Because building insulation standards have changed over time, the older buildings have a higher heating than cooling need, and the opposite is true for the newer buildings.)
+In 2008, Stockton approved an agreement with Marina Energy LLC for the installation of solar panels on The Big Blue athletic center roof to generate electricity.